invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

 For example, creating a vector using `Int[]` is an overload of `getindex`, and constructors are overloads of `::Type{<:T}()`.

-In Part I of this post we will cover topics 1-3, and in Part II, we will cover Traits.

 ## Juxtaposition Multiplication: Convenient Syntax for Units